orchardroot/mac-ir-collector/README.md

 - Run with `sudo` for complete collection.
 Some artifacts require root privileges.
 - Unified log export can take several minutes depending on the time range.
 - Use `--no-unified` for faster collection when unified logs are not required.
-- The script will warn but continue if it cannot access certain files or execute commands due to permissions or other issues.
-Details of such failures will be logged in `error_collection.log`.
+- The script will warn but continue if it cannot access certain files or execute commands due to permissions.
+Details are logged in `error_collection.log`.
-- Browser artifacts are copied as-is; browsers do not need to be closed.
+- Browser artifacts are copied as raw database files first, then parsed.
+If browsers are running, parsed output may be incomplete due to database locks, but raw copies will still be available.
+- **Sensitive data warning:** The script collects credential directories (`.aws`, `.kube`, `.gnupg`) which may contain secrets.
+Handle the collection archive securely.
 - Output is automatically compressed to `.tar.gz` with a separate SHA256 hash file for the archive.

 ## Supported EDR/Security Tool Logs